mwojnars/hypertag/README.md

 ### Filters

-Hypertag defines a new operator not present in Python, the _pipeline_ (`:`).
+Hypertag defines a new operator not present in Python, the _pipeline_ (`:`), for use in expressions.
-It is used in a similar way as pipes `|` in templating languages: for passing a result of an expression as an argument to a function (a _filter_), without putting the entire expression inside the function-call parentheses, as would normally be required.
+It is applied in a similar way as pipes `|` in templating languages: to pass a result of an expression to a function (a _filter_) as its first argument, without putting the entire expression inside the function-call parentheses, as would normally be required.
 A typical example of filters in a templating language: